ibukunfolay/blog-tutorial/README.md

 ## build sanity schemas for user and post

+in the sanity folder at the root

+## configure sanity api (cors and token)

 ps: create sanity token from /admin manage

-in the sanity folder at the root
+## manually add data to sanity

+# fetch data from sanity to homepage

+--create groq fetch query
+-- create preview component and pass into home page

+ps: next js image file.

 ## implement authentication with zustand